-- The exact form of the Reynolds stress transport equation, turbulent kinetic energy transport equation, and other turbulent quantities transport equations that we will derive later (dissipation rate, specific rate of dissipation, and so on) share some similarities. - Namely, a production term (eddy factory), a dissipation or destruction term (where eddies are destroyed - eddy graveyard -), and a turbulence diffusion term (transport, diffusion, and redistribution due to turbulence). - Therefore, the transport equations of the turbulent quantities can be expressed in the following way,
+- The exact form of the Reynolds stress transport equation, the turbulent kinetic energy transport equation, and the transport equations of the additional turbulent quantities (dissipation rate, specific rate of dissipation, and so on) share some similarities.
+Namely, - a production term (eddy factory), - a dissipation or destruction term (where eddies are destroyed eddy graveyard), - a turbulence diffusion term (transport, diffusion, and redistribution due to turbulence), - Plus, any additional source term, such as buoyancy or gravity forces. - Therefore, the transport equations of the turbulent quantities can be expressed in the following way,